Special Constables Act 1923

-Its section 3 replaced Metropolitan Police policing of dockyards and military bases with special constables, to be nominated by the Admiralty, Army Council or Air Council and confirmed by two justices of the peace (England and Wales), magistrates of a burgh (Scotland) or standing joint committee of a county (Scotland), with all the same powers Metropolitan Police constables had had in those places under the Metropolitan Police Act 1860 or the Metropolitan Police (Employment in Scotland) Act, 1914.
+Section 3 of the act replaced Metropolitan Police policing of dockyards and military bases with special constables, to be nominated by the Admiralty, Army Council or Air Council and confirmed by two justices of the peace (England and Wales), magistrates of a burgh (Scotland) or standing joint committee of a county (Scotland), with all the same powers Metropolitan Police constables had had in those places under the Metropolitan Police Act 1860 (23 & 24 Vict. c.
+135) or the Metropolitan Police (Employment in Scotland) Act, 1914 (4 & 5 Geo.
+5. c.
+44).
 Such special constables remained under the control of the department which had nominated them, which also had power to suspend or terminate their appointment as a special constable.
 This led to the establishment of the Royal Marine Police, the Army Department Constabulary and the Air Ministry Constabulary over the course of the 1920s - these were later all subsumed into the Ministry of Defence Police.

-Its section 4 applied Section 96 of the Burgh Police (Scotland) Act 1892 (55 & 56 Vict. c.
-55) and its extension by the Special Constables (Scotland) Act 1914 to the 1923 act, but set the age as between 20 and 50 rather than those two acts' 26 and over.
-Its Section 5 set its short title as "Special Constables Act, 1923, and the Special Constables Act, 1914".
+Section 4 of the act applied section 96 of the Burgh Police (Scotland) Act 1892 (55 & 56 Vict. c.
+55) and its extension by the Special Constables (Scotland) Act 1914 (4 & 5 Geo.
+5. c.
+53) to the 1923 act, but set the age as between 20 and 50 rather than those two acts' 26 and over.

+Section 5 of the act set its short title as "Special Constables Act, 1923, and the Special Constables Act, 1914".

+Subsequent developments

+Sections 1, 2 and 4 and the words from "and sections ninety-six" to the end of section 5 of the act were repealed for Scotland by section 38(1) of, and the third schedule to, the Police (Scotland) Act 1956 (4 & 5 Eliz.
+2. c.
+26), which came into force on 1 January 1957.